-The effects' test is met whenever a given transaction is wholly or partially performed within Brazil or, if performed abroad, it is capable of producing effects within Brazil.
+Finally, he effects' test is met whenever a given transaction is wholly or partially performed within Brazil or, if performed abroad, it is capable of producing effects within Brazil.
 This will be the case if the target to the transaction has a direct and/or indirect presence within the country.
 Direct presence is achieved through a local subsidiary, distributor, sales representative, etc. Although indirect presence is most commonly established through export sales into the country, we cannot rule out the possibility that CADE would consider third party sales (e.g., via a licensing agreement) as evidence of indirect presence in Brazil.

-In a case reviewed under the new law, the DG cleared a transaction that was submitted for review simply because the buyer and seller fulfilled the Brazilian turnover threshold despite the fact that the target had no activities in Brazil (the target was as international airport in Curaçao - see Case No. 08012.002945/2012-81).
+In a case reviewed under the current statute, the DG cleared a transaction that was submitted for review simply because the buyer and seller fulfilled the Brazilian turnover threshold despite the fact that the target had no activities in Brazil (the target was as international airport in Curação - see Case No. 08012.002945/2012-81).
 In another case adjudicated in March 2013, the DG concluded that the review was not mandatory given the absence of effects in Brazil as (i) the target had no activities in Brazil; (ii) there were no horizontal or vertical relationships between the parties that could affect Brazil; and (iii) the geographic market was local in scope (see Case No. 08700.001204/2013-13).
-It is worth mentioning that neither of such DG's decisions were reviewed by CADE's Tribunal.
-12
+Neither decisions issued by the DG were reviewed by CADE's Tribunal.
+15